dwjoyce/pythonbook/chapters/Slicing sequences.rst

     :height: 170 pt
     :align: center

 In the UK at least, we do not number the floors from the 1st floor and count up - the floors are numbered as how far up they are.
-Effectively, the floor number is an *offset* from the ground, i.e. 1st floor up, 2nd floor up, etc.
+Effectively, the floor number is an *offset* from the ground, i.e. 1st floor up, 2nd floor up, etc.  The ground floor is really floor 0.

 In Python, sequences are very similar - the number of each item is how far from the beginning it is - the offset from the first item: